 This photograph of the extinct bush wren (Xenicus longipes), also known as mātuhi, was taken on Big South Cape Island in 1964.
 The bush wren was endemic to the three main islands of New Zealand.
-In the North Island it was last recorded in 1955, in the South Island in 1968, and on Stewart Island in 1972.
-In the South Island it lived in the dense mountain forests, while on offshore islands it was found in coastal forests.
+It was last recorded in the North Island in 1955, in the South Island in 1968, and on Stewart Island in 1972.
+In the South Island it lived in dense mountain forests, while on offshore islands it was found in coastal forests.
 Introduced cats and rats undoubtedly brought about its decline.
 Like many extinct New Zealand birds, the wrens were ground nesters, weak fliers and had no defences against predatory mammals.
 Many surviving native bird species suffer from these disadvantages.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.